jhonatanparada499/jhonatanparada499/README.md

 ## About me

-Cybersecurity student with a strong analytical mindset and dedication to troubleshooting and optimizing solutions.
+Cybersecurity and Network+ certified student with a strong analytical mindset and dedication to troubleshooting and optimizing solutions.
 Skilled in computer networking, protocols and operating systems.
 Adept at documenting findings, reporting technical issues, and improving workflows.

 <!--
 **jhonatanparada499/jhonatanparada499** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.